agno-agi/agent-infra-railway/README.md

 2. Deploys PgVector database on Railway
 3. Creates the application service with environment variables already set (DB_DRIVER, DB_USER, DB_PASS, DB_HOST, DB_PORT, DB_DATABASE, OPENAI_API_KEY)
 4. Deploys the application

+## Prebuilt Agents, Teams and Workflows

+The `/agents` folder contains pre-built agents, teams and workflows that you can use as a starting point.

+#TODO: Add documentation for agents, teams and workflows

 ### Create Virtual Environment & Install Dependencies